Skip to main content

 obs, _ = env.reset()

-print(f"Observation shape: {obs.shape}") # (40,) for 20 probes × 2 velocity components
+print(f"Observation shape: {obs.shape}") # (40,) — 20 probes × 2 velocity components

-from hydrogym.firedrake.io import CheckpointCallback, LogCallback
+from hydrogym.firedrake.utils.io import CheckpointCallback, LogCallback

 env_config = {